erik-adelbert/aoc/2022/README.md

     �    �     ��� �    �  � �     ��� �  �

 I've updated my go toolchain from 1.17 to 1.19: it spared me 1ms.
 As of today my programs from day1-10 run all parts collectively under 15ms!

+## Day 11
+AoC 2022 is on!
+Today challenge describes an interesting dispatching or routing mechanism based on [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic).

+My solution is a straightforward implementation of the described design.
+*Monkeys* are modelised as parameterized states capable to self-update.
+One of these parameters is an update function description: there's an embed minimal interpret that parse, tokenize and finally evaluates to an integer.

+This works great for `part1` but coding put me in a state of mind and when `part2` came I was caught off guard.
+First, I thought, well `math/big` could do the trick... well not really feasible given the `10_000` loop.

+And suddenly, I realised that it was about *modular arithmetic*: to keep the numbers checked while preserving speed, I needed a way to reduce the number in a way invisible to `updates` *and* `data routing`.
+Updates are not subject to number cutting side-effects: they are a dumb single arithmetic operation.
+Routing is done modular-wise, the number that is invisible to all routing tests done in the network is the *least common multiple* of all modulos!